-I have tried many web hosting companies, but the SiteGround impresses me with its cutting-edge performance and advanced features available in a shared hosting like SSD storage, HTTP/2, page caching, 1-click staging, etc.
+I have tried many web hosting companies, but HostAramada impresses me with its cutting-edge performance and advanced features available in shared hosting like SSD storage, HTTP/2, page caching, and 1-click staging.

 - It’s by far the cheapest solution available for hosting your site.
 Usually, the price ranges from $1-30 per month.
 (However, some performance hosting like WPEngine may charge you up to $299 per month.)